xxorax/Zimbra/README.md

 root@zimbramail:/home/oper# ./installZimbra\&DNS_Server_Single-Server zimbralab.local 192.168.211.40 Zimbra2015

 ```
+##Access to the Web Client and Admin Console
 The Script will take care of everything and after a few minutes you can go to the IP of your server and use the next URL:
  * Web Client - https://YOURIP
  * Admin Console - https://YOURIP:7071

+##Next steps
+The script still needs some work on the next:
+ * Prepare and configure automatically the Reverse DNS Zone
+ * Make it multi-platform to use it in CentOS/RedHat, Suse and Ubuntu 12.04
+ * Make it Multi-Server, to install in each server only the rol that selects (LDAP, Mailbox, MTA, PROXY, UI)